SiliconLabs/wisun-br-linux-docker/README.md

 ### When I try to ping from my WiSun Device, the reply is transmitted after 5s of latency

-When using the proxy, it takes a few seconds to establish connection the first time a end device try to access outside.
+When using the proxy, it takes a few seconds to establish connection the first time a end device tries to access the outside.
 The problem is [ndppd does not receive locally generated neighbor solicitation][2] (A).
-The system unlocks when a solicitation come from outside (B).
+The system unlocks when a solicitation comes from outside (B).

         tun0  2 1.806167960 2a01:e35:2435:66a0:20d:6fff:fe20:c096 → 2a00:1450:4007:809::200e ICMPv6 104 Echo (ping) request id=0x0001, seq=0, hop limit=63
         eth0  1 0.000000000 2a01:e35:2435:66a0:20d:6fff:fe20:c096 → 2a00:1450:4007:809::200e ICMPv6 118 Echo (ping) request id=0x0001, seq=0, hop limit=62